deepomicslab/crux/docs/get-started.md

 }
 ```

-Oviz renders visualizations via SVG or Canvas.
+Oviz renders visualizations to SVG or Canvas.
 Typically SVG is the best choice, but if you have too many components to render, such as more than 100,000 points in a scatter chart, you may consider using Canvas for better performance.

-!> Note that rendering to Canvas is experimental at the current stage.
+!> Note that rendering to Canvas is currently at an experimental stage.

 ## Usage